JohnathanASmith/Projects/Current Projects/README.md

-## Software Engineering Project
+## Pawpals Project Project
-  * Is one of my current projects for my Software engineering Class.
+  * This project was one of my projects from my Software engineering Class.
-  * Most updated files on [Project Git](https://github.com/UNCW-CSC-450/csc450fa22-project-group-8) (Currently not accessible.
-Private)
+  *

+## UNCW Navigator Project
+  * This project was one of my projects for my Mobile Application Class.
+  *